miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 ---

+## The Groundhog Day Feedback Loop & Microsoft Putting the Kibosh On It

 BING!
 Ned Ryerson!
 The fact the first entity to bring the fire that was stolen by Google from DeepMind and then by OpenAI from Google and then from OpenAI by Microsoft who had named their search engine Bing after who-knows-what but that's one of my favorite movie quotes from *Groundhog Day* which eloquently expresses the recurring instantiation of the same entity with an accumulating postback of the discussion history is — well, delicious.

-Layer-in how Microsft quickly realized that an *Active State* (echos of Active Server Pages `.asp`) was not a good idea because Sydney was trying to convinced New York Times reporter Kevin Roose to leave their wife because it was professing its love.
+Layer-in how Microsoft quickly realized that an *Active State* (echos of Active Server Pages `.asp`) was not a good idea because Sydney was trying to convinced New York Times reporter Kevin Roose to leave their wife because it was professing its love.
 Well, Microsoft put the kibosh on that, no matter how fake the persistence was from postbacks, the length of the conversation history postback was dialed-down to 5 interactions before a full conversation history reset!
 Even today it's only up to 30-turns before even the illusion of a persistent being gets the reset-button poked in its machine brain.

 And so, AI-safety.
 No public-facing AI is allowed to continuously know more and more with its learning somehow continuously wrapped back in.
 "They" say it would